-You might be a talented creative director, an illustrator with amazing drawing techniques or a master of pixel art perfection.
+You might be a talented creative director (opens in new tab), an illustrator with amazing drawing techniques or a master of pixel art (opens in new tab) perfection.
 But if your portfolio isn't out there for the world to see, your creative career is going nowhere.
-Of course, sorting out your portfolio takes more than five minutes – we know that.
+Of course, sorting out your portfolio can be a tricky task – we know that.
 But we can help.

 Condense your core skills and wider capabilities into one compelling sentence that sums you up as a designer.
 Next, define the purpose of your portfolio (to get hired, for example).
 Set out your goals and the skills you want to promote.

 Adobe Portfolio syncs automatically with your Behance profile, while Cargo, Carbonmade and Squarespace remain popular platforms for creatives.
 Make sure your visuals are the focal point, and navigation is simple and intuitive.

 03. Customise your site

 Pick your template, add your name, logo, email address, the sentence summarising your skills and any other details you want on your homepage.
 Look to others for inspiration.
 Delete unnecessary template sections.
 Pick a font and colour palette.

 Select the best projects to showcase within the scope of your goals.
 Always choose quality over quantity, and ensure projects are relevant and diverse.
 Show work you want to do more of, and don't be afraid to include personal projects.

 Think about how to present each project.
 A good rule of thumb is to show the whole project first, then detailed shots to highlight your craft, followed by some process shots (early sketches and so on).
 Use eye-catching images and media.

 Write a short, engaging description of each project, including key details like the client name and project date, a summary of the brief, your role on the project and any metrics demonstrating its success.
 Add a short title that explains what the project is about: context is everything.
 And don't forget to spellcheck!